$p$-Biset Functor of Monomial Burnside Rings: Calculation of Restriction Kernels I: Cyclic case

+With this result, the following corollary is immediate. \begin{corollary} Part \textnormal{(b)} of Theorem~\ref{thm:main} holds. \end{corollary} \begin{proof} By Corollary~\ref{cor:resker1}, the multiplicity of $S_{G,V}$ as a composition factor of $\kerlin$ equals the multiplicity of $V$ as a composition factor of $\mathcal{K}\kerlin(G)$ as a $\mathbb C[\out(G)]$-module.
+The result therefore follows directly from Theorem~\ref{thm:cyclic}. \end{proof} Now we prove the theorem. \begin{proof}{[of Theorem ~\ref{thm:cyclic}.]} The proof proceeds in four steps.
+We first show that $\mathcal{D}_G$ is a $\mathbb C$-basis for $\widetilde{e_G^G}\kerlin(G)$ and determine the $\Aut(G)$-action on it.
+We then compute the deflation formula for the basis elements $e_{G,l,\phi}$, from which the isomorphism (\ref{eqn:cyclicfinal}) is read off directly.
+Finally we verify that the summands afford exactly the non-primitive irreducible characters of $\Aut(G)$, each with multiplicity $1$.

-\end{proposition} \begin{proof} First we prove that the set $\mathcal{D}_G$ is a basis for $\widetilde{e_G^G} \kerlin(G)$.
-Note that the dimension of $\widetilde{e_G^G} \kerlin(G)$ is equal to the number of non-generators of $G$.
-It is also easy to see that the cardinality of $\mathcal{D}_G$ is also equal to this number.
+\textbf{Step 1.} The dimension of $\widetilde{e_G^G} \kerlin(G)$ is equal to the number of non-generators of $G$ and it is also easy to see that the cardinality of $\mathcal{D}_G$ is also equal to this number.
 Thus it is sufficient to check that the set is linearly independent.

 If $l\not = n$, then for any choices of $\phi\in\widehat{\Aut(H_l)}$ and $\psi\in\widehat{\Aut(H_n)}$, the primitive idempotents that appear in $e_{G, l, \phi}$ and $e_{G, n, \psi}$ are distinct.
 Hence there can be no linear relation between these type of elements.
 Hence the only possible relations are among those elements for fixed $l$.
 On the other hand, for a fixed $l$, the coefficient matrix for $e_{G, l, \phi}$ as $\phi$ runs over all elements of $\widehat{\Aut(H_l)}$ is equal to the character table of $\widehat{\Aut(H_l)}$, and hence is invertible.
-In particular the set $\{ e_{G, l, \phi} | \phi\in\widehat{\Aut(H_l)}\}$ is linearly independent, which proves the first claim.
+In particular the set $\{ e_{G, l, \phi} \mid \phi\in\widehat{\Aut(H_l)}\}$ is linearly independent, which proves the first claim.

 For the second claim, the group $\Aut(G)$ acts on the primitive idempotents of $\MonG$ via

 for $\beta\in\Aut(G)$ and $e_{H, h}^G\in \MonG$.
 This action gives rise to a monomial action on $\mathcal{D}_G$.
 We evaluate this action explicitly: Let $e_{G, l, \phi}\in \mathcal{D}_G$.
 Then